What is NetSuite? Main Modules

 Run your supply chain and warehouse through NetSuite to ensure proper inventory management, logistics and more.
 Manage your finances by setting up approval workflows, enhancing your reporting and ensuring compliance.
 Streamline the purchasing process through automation, which saves time, as well as improving the accuracy of the procure-to-pay process by linking transactions, providing approval and matching workflows.

-NetSuite, while more commonly utilized by small- and mid-sized businesses, can be operated by companies of any size thanks to its scalable and agile nature.
+NetSuite, while more commonly utilized by small- and mid-sized businesses as their ERP solution, can be operated by companies of any size thanks to its scalable and agile nature.
 As smaller businesses grow and expand, NetSuite continues to offer the same useful tools that accommodate your operations and still provide a clear end-to-end picture of your business at every stage.

 At the large enterprise level, NetSuite remains a leading ERP software option.
 In addition to its affordability and agility, NetSuite is also a good solution for larger businesses that have subsidiary companies.
 Instead of purchasing separate technology that manages different parts of the business, NetSuite provides real-time visibility to the company as a whole.